The Paris Catacombs is unique among world sites. For the best possible visit, please follow these instructions.

 You can leave your boots at home, but be sure to wear comfortable shoes!
 However, waiting in front of the entrance can be long, even in winter, so don’t forget to dress warmly.

-To ensure safety and preservation of the ossuary, it is prohibited to enter the Catacombs with a suitcase or large bag.
-Only bags measuring less than 40x30 cm are allowed.
-They must be carried in front of your body or in your hand.
+To ensure safety and preservation of the ossuary, it is prohibited to enter the Catacombs with a suitcase, a large bag or a motorcycle helmet.
+Bags no larger than 40x30x20 cm are allowed.
+They must be carried on the front or held at your side.

-There is no coat room because the exit is located at 21 bis, Avenue René-Coty, nearly 700 meters from the entrance.
+There is no cloak room because the exit is located at 21 bis, Avenue René-Coty, nearly 700 meters from the entrance.

 Photos for private use are authorized, but you must not use flash, a tripod or bulky material that may get in the way of other visitors.